Equidistribution of Hodge loci II: Equidistribution in terms of currents

 \section{Equidistribution in terms of currents}

-In this section, after recalling some background on convergence of measures, currents and homogeneous spaces, we reformulate Ratner's equidistribution results in homogeneous dynamics (and more specifically a theorem of Mozes--Shah) in terms of weak convergence of currents.
-As a straightforward consequence, we obtain equidistribution results in cohomology for geodesic cycles in locally symmetric spaces.
+In this section, we recall some background on convergence of measures, currents and homogeneous spaces.
+Then we reformulate equidistribution results in homogeneous dynamics in terms of weak convergence of currents.
+Finally, we recall some equidistribution results from Ratner's work.